 Instructions

-- Move your filo dough from the fridge to the counter for about 2 hours (it is much easier to work with at room temperature).
-Do not remove it from the packaging until you’re ready to fill.
+- Move your filo dough from the fridge to the counter for about 2 hours.
+Do not remove it from the packaging until you’re ready to fill it.

-- Wring out the spinach: Place about ¼ of the spinach in a clean tea towel (doubled-up if it’s thin and likely to rip)***, twist it shut, and keep twisting and squeezing to wring it out.
+- Wring out the spinach: Place about ¼ of the spinach in a clean tea towel***, twist it shut, and keep twisting and squeezing to wring it out.
 You should end up with about 190g.
 Once it’s completely dry, add to the mixing bowl.
 Repeat with the remaining batches.

 - Make the filling: Move the small saucepan back over medium heat, let it heat for a minute or two, and add 1 teaspoon olive oil and the green onions.
 Stir for about 4 minutes, just until they soften and cook down a bit.
-Remove to the mixing bowl with the butter solids.
+Remove to the mixing bowl.

-- Add the garlic, parsley, eggs, feta, dill, mint, and pepper to the mixing bowl.
-Season with about ¾ teaspoon (4g) salt.
+- Add the garlic, parsley, dill, eggs, feta, mint, and pepper to the mixing bowl.
+Season with about ¾ tsp (4g) salt.
 Mix together very well.

 - Fill and shape the spanakopita: Open the filo and prepare to work quickly.
-Separate out 6 of the sheets (or ⅓ of them if you don’t have 18 total), and keep the rest covered under the plastic sheet they came in.
+Separate out ⅓ of the sheets and keep the rest covered under the plastic sheet they came in.
 Place one filo sheet on a clean surface and brush with butter.
-Top with another sheet, brush with more butter, and repeat until you have a stack of 6 (or ⅓ of the total).
-Place ⅓ of the filling in a line down one side of the filo’s length.
+Top with another sheet, brush with more butter, and repeat until you have a stack with the top brushed in butter.
+Place ⅓ of the filling in a line down one side of the filo’s long side.
 Roll it up (not tightly), starting with the filled side, ending with the unfilled side.
 Twist into a spiral (seam-side-down), and move to a greased sheet pan or large ovenproof skillet.

 - Repeat twice more with the remaining filo and filling.
-Tuck the second link into the end of the first one, and coil it around, then repeat with the third and final one.
+Tuck the second link into the end of the first one, and coil it around the outside, then repeat with the third and final one.
 If you run out of butter at any point, just use more olive oil.

 - Brush the top with any remaining butter or olive oil.
 Sprinkle with nigella seeds, if using.